althea-net/guac_rs/docs/guac-external-api/init.md

 Endpoint: /update

 Request data type: `UpdateTx`
-Return data type: `UpdateTx` (containing rebased transaction data from their local state)
+Return data type: `UpdateTx` (containing the newest transaction data from their local state)

 ## Channel Created
 Tells your neighbor who has previously accepted your proposal that the your channel creation transaction